WPTI

 WPTI (94.5 FM) is a commercial radio station, owned by iHeartMedia, licensed to Eden, North Carolina, and serving the Piedmont Triad, including the Greensboro–Winston-Salem–High Point media market.
 The station broadcasts a talk radio format; its studios and offices are located on Pai Park near Interstate 40 in Greensboro.

 WPTI has an effective radiated power (ERP) of 100,000 watts, the current maximum for FM stations.
 The signal provides at least secondary coverage from the southern suburbs of Roanoke to the western suburbs of Raleigh-Durham.
 The transmitter is located further north than most of the major Triad stations, allowing much of Southside Virginia (Martinsville, Danville) to get a city-grade signal.
 The tower is on Lowe Road in Madison.
-WPTI broadcasts using HD Radio technology and carries the iHeartRadio replay channel of the syndicated music show "On the Move with Enrique Santos", heard mostly on Top 40 stations, on its HD-2 digital subchannel.
+WPTI broadcasts using HD Radio technology and formerly carried the iHeartRadio replay channel of the syndicated music show "On the Move with Enrique Santos", heard mostly on Top 40 stations, on its HD-2 digital subchannel.
+The HD-2 subchannel has since been turned off.

 Programming

-Weekdays on WPTI begin with a local news and information show hosted by K.C.
-O'Dea.
-The rest of the weekday schedule is made up of nationally syndicated talk shows, most of them from co-owned Premiere Networks: Glenn Beck, Clay Travis & Buck Sexton, Sean Hannity, Dave Ramsey, Jesse Kelly, "Coast to Coast AM with George Noory" and "This Morning, America's First News with Gordon Deal."
+Weekdays on WPTI begin with a North Carolina-based news and information show hosted by K.C.
+O'Dea, shared with co-owned WTKK in Raleigh.
+The rest of the weekday schedule is made up of nationally syndicated talk shows, most of them from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.